Captioning Complications, Causes, and Correction

 >> I WKED DOWTH STRT.

-While full-length IP-delivered content must be captioned if it aired on television, content on Subscription VIdeo-On-Demand services such as Netflix, Amazon, iTunes, and Hulu are not yet required by the FCC to include closed captions.
-However, Netflix and iTunes content must be captioned in order to be on that SVOD’s library.
+While full-length IP-delivered content must be captioned if it aired on television, content on subscription Video-On-Demand services such as Netflix, Amazon, and Hulu are not yet required by the FCC to include closed captions.
+However, Netflix content must be captioned in order to be on that SVOD’s library.

 If you’re experiencing any problems with captioning on this type of programming, please email marketing@vitac.com and we’ll be glad to assist you!